Setup

 First Start

 After the first start you will be redirected to a setup webpage.
-To change the port for the setup please set the GOKAPI_PORT env variable, see Environment variables
+If you require to change the port for the setup webserver, please set the GOKAPI_PORT env variable, see Environment variables

 Starting Gokapi